-Medical monitoring claims of the type pursued in the USA in recent years have not been litigated before the English courts.
+Medical monitoring claims of the type pursued in the US in recent years have not been litigated before the English courts.
 English law does not generally permit recovery of the cost of tests or investigations unless the product has actually malfunctioned and caused physical or psychiatric injury or damage.
 Such medical monitoring costs are recoverable only as medical expenses consequential upon the main injury or damage.
-In addition, the courts will not usually allow a claimant to recover damages where he/she sustains a recognised, but unforeseeable, psychiatric illness as a result of becoming aware that he/she is at risk of sustaining a disease/illness, or to recover the costs of future medical monitoring to determine if that disease/injury has arisen (Grieves v FT Everard & Sons Ltd [2008] 1 AC 281).
+In addition, the courts will not usually allow a claimant to recover damages where they sustain a recognised, but unforeseeable, psychiatric illness as a result of becoming aware that they are at risk of sustaining a disease/illness, or to recover the costs of future medical monitoring to determine whether that disease/injury has arisen (Grieves v.
+FT Everard & Sons Ltd [2007] UKHL 39).